evengers/Chinese-Flash-Cards/README.md

 # Chinese-Flash-Cards

 Educational app to assist in learning Chinese (Mandarin).
 Flash cards to memorize 1000 of the most everyday used words.
-Includes Chinese->English translations and pinyin.
+Includes Chinese->English translations and pinyin and narrator.
 Created using Tkinter.

 Features:
 - Flashcards of over 1000 of the most commonly used Chinese words
+- Chinese Pinyin, narrator, and the English translation for each card
 - Mark works 'known' `✓`  or 'unknown' `x`
 - Cards marked as known will not be shown again in the stack
-- Click the card to flip it and see translation
+- Click the card to flip it and see the translation
 - Extra csv files will be generated in the data directory after you run for more review

 Chinese words taken from: https://github.com/hermitdave/FrequencyWords/tree/master/content/2018/zh_cn